Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Symmetry Fractionalization

-We can now repeat the entire analysis of this section with a few small, but important modifications to account for the quasi-on-site generalization.
+We can now repeat the entire analysis of this section with a few small, but important modifications to account for the generalization to locality preserving symmetries.
 We note that our treatment here requires that the symmetries also leave the spatial orientation of the fusion/splitting spaces invariant.
-Consequently, we omit spatial symmetries involving rotations or parity.
+Consequently, we omit spatial symmetries involving rotations or parity reversal.

 The first modification is to the conjugation of local operators by $R_{\bf g}$.
-In particular, given the above locality preserving property of $P_{\bf g}$, we generalize the definition in Eq.~(\ref{eq:g-conjugate-operator}) to
+In particular, given the above locality preserving property of $R_{\bf g}$, we generalize the definition in Eq.~(\ref{eq:g-conjugate-operator}) to

 which is thus an operator whose nontrivial action is localized in the region $\mathcal{R}_{j}$.

 The next modification is that when the $j$th quasiparticle of the state $|\Psi_{\{a;c,\mu \}} \rangle$ is localized in region $\mathcal{R}_j$, it follows that the $j$th quasiparticle of the state $R_{\bf g} |\Psi_{\{a;c,\mu \}} \rangle$ is localized in the region $^{\bf g}\mathcal{R}_j$.
 Consequently, the action of $R_{\bf g}$ on states in the physical Hilbert space containing quasiparticles, as in Eq.~(\ref{eq:symmetryLocalization_n}), is modified to